KDE/documentation-docs-kdenlive-org/getting_started/introduction.rst

    :license: Creative Commons License SA 4.0

-.. _introduction:

 ..
-..
 TODO:
   * What is kdenlive good for?
 (Editing videos …)   * Where is it located?
 (Semi-Pro?)
 Alternatives?
 (Cinelerra, OpenShot, Lightworks, ...)   * What components does kdenlive use?
 See `this image <http://kdenlive.org/sites/default/files/images/kdenlive-mlt-diagram.png>`_.
   * What components does kdenlive use?

   In effect Kdenlive is front end to melt - also known as MLT.
 The MLT video framework  relies on the FFMPEG project.
 Kdenlive writes sh.mlt XML files that code the edit points and transitions and it then calls /usr/bin/kdenlive_render and /usr/bin/melt to render the video.

+.. _introduction:

 Introduction
 ============

 .. contents::

 **Kdenlive** is an acronym for `KDE <http://www.kde.org>`_ **N**\ on-\ **Li**\ near **V**\ ideo **E**\ ditor.